 We work on a contingency-fee-basis.
 Therefore, we don’t get a fee unless we win for you.
 At Singleton Law Firm, we work as a team, so you benefit from having many lawyers working on your case.

 We’re one of the leading law firms in Atlanta, and we’ve been named the Best Lawyers in Atlanta by our peers.
 We’ve had several leading settlements and verdicts, and we’re ready to put our knowledge and experience to work for you.

 Burn Injury Attorney

 If you or your loved one have been severely burned, you are legally entitled to damages for your burn injuries.

 We’re ready to represent you and go after parties responsible for your injuries.
-Our Atlanta legal team will build a strong case that will hold those responsible liable for your medical expenses, pain and suffering, and lost wages.
+Our Atlanta legal team will build a strong case that will hold those responsible for your medical expenses, pain and suffering, and lost wages.
 We look forward to helping you and getting you the justice that you deserve.
 Do not suffer alone.
 Contact us today to meet a Burn Injury Attorney.
-For a FREE case evaluation and consultation, call us at (770) 889-6010 or fill out our on online contact form.
+For a FREE case evaluation and consultation, call us at (770) 889-6010 or fill out our online contact form.